Ever caught yourself staring at a strand of RNA in a textbook and wondering why it looks just a little bit different from DNA?

 How It Works (or How to Do It)

-Let’s break down the biochemical choreography that puts uracil on the RNA stage, and why DNA never gets the invitation That's the part that actually makes a difference..
+Let’s break down the biochemical choreography that puts uracil on the RNA stage, and why DNA never gets the invitation And that's really what it comes down to.
+That alone is useful..

 1. Nucleotide Synthesis Pathway